 How to Organize Your Home Business Workday

 The Internet is filled with articles on how to be productive while working at home.
 They provide tips such as establishing a routine and having a schedule.
-However, running a home business has so many working parts that need to be manage simultaneously, that it can be hard for new entrepreneurs to prioritize every task that needs to be done.
+However, running a home business has so many working parts that need to be managed simultaneously, that it can be hard for new entrepreneurs to prioritize every task that needs to be done.
 In many cases, home business owners spend too much time doing things that don’t lead to fast and profitable results.
 Here are suggestions for how to organize your day so that you're not wasting time, and your home business is making money.

 Know Your Peak Work Times